-For example, say you are writing an article on blogging tools that pros use.
-During your research you’ll want to reach out to some influential bloggers and thought leaders and ask them for their recommendations.
+Say you are writing an article on blogging tools that pros use.
+During your research, you’ll want to reach out to some influential bloggers and thought leaders and ask them for their recommendations.

-If you make it simple and remind them that they’ll get credit back to their site, most people will respond.
-Then you can use their testimonial or opinion, and when the page goes live, email them and let them know.
+If you make it simple and remind them that they’ll get credit back to their sites, most people will respond.
+Then you can use their testimonials or opinions, and when the page goes live, email them to let them know.

 Tactic 4: Interviewing big bloggers